AzureDevOps3/duffney.github.io/_drafts/2017-01-29-AddingCredsToFunctions.md

 you to pass in the password in plan text.
 If you're like me you don't like this for two reasons.
 First off, it's annoying to have to provide a Username parameter and a Password parameter.
 Secondly, it makes you a twitch because you're putting your password plain text is scripts.
 Another reason is you want the ability to run your function as a different user.
 Most likely one with elevated access that you don't normally use.
-Oh, wait you're running your PowerShell session as domain admin right now?
-Please stop that...
 In this blog post I'll show you serveral ways you can add a credential parameter to and function.
 Even when the cmdlets within the function doesn't support credential objects.